mohannishant6/BAN/Readme.md

 The purpose of this project is to implement, validate and demonstrate a simple scalable communications protocol that employs Peer to Peer modalities of the type that might be found in Body Area Networking communication scenarios.

-We propose a Wireless Body Area Network implemented for real time monitoring of pateints in a hospital.
+We propose a Wireless Body Area Network implemented for real time monitoring of patients in a hospital.
 Each patient is equipped with a number of sensors sending vital information to the sink attached to their body, which in turn, is capable of sending the data to a nearby edge node; the edge node being a server within the hospital.
 The edge node is where a doctor can monitor the status of all his patients using a dashboard.

 The proposed network has three major components: